 The area is a habitat of Nepal’s national bird Danphe, other various birds such as Munal, Kaalij, Dhukur, etc. and different wild animals such as tiger, deer, wild boar, beer, wild cat, musk deer, etc.

 Major Attraction of Ramarosan

 To the North, there is an impressive series of sedimentary rock cliffs.
 These are regularly climbed by the locals, who climb about 100 meters to harvest honey!
 This area also has a spectacular view!
 You will be able to see the Budhiganga basin, along with the majestic peaks of Mount Api, Mount Saipal, and Badi Malika Temple.
-Jigale lake is the largest lake in this area which has the shape of English letter C whereas Taune lake is the smallest one.
+Jigale lake is the largest lake in this area which has the shape of the English letter C whereas Taune lake is the smallest one.
 Among the 18 patans, Kinemine patan is the largest patan, possibly the largest patan in the Achham District through which the Kailash river flows.
 This place is surrounded by a forest.
-Terraced hill slopes with lush green landscape surrounding the enchanting Ramaroshan Lake attracts everyone.
-On the route to this destination, travellers come across the forest of Rhododendron.
+Terraced hill slopes with the lush green landscape surrounding the enchanting Ramaroshan Lake attract everyone.
+On the route to Ramarosan, travelers come across the forest of Rhododendron.